Upcoming ONLINE session:

 The Swedish American Museum is offering evening Swedish Classes this semester with four levels: Beginners I, Beginners II, Intermediate, and Conversation/Advanced.
-All courses will run for 14 weeks with classes running 90 minutes.
-The instructors are Hanna-Klara Thurfjell and Claes Brameus.
-Tuition is $210 for Museum members, $250 for non-Museum members.
+All courses will run for 12 weeks with classes running 90 minutes.
+The instructors are Jack Rogalla and Markus Matti.
+Tuition is $180 for Museum members, $215 for non-Museum members.
 Books are not included in tuition.
+There will be a maximum of 15 students per class.
+If there are more registrations we will open up a new class on a different day.
 There will be a maximum of 15 students and minimum of 4 students per class.
 If there are more registrations we will open up a new class on a different day.
-The classes will be held via Zoom.

 For students who have no knowledge of the Swedish language.
 Students will learn the fundamentals: basic grammar, vocabulary, conversation, Swedish culture and traditions.
 Classes will be held in English.